Nia Wilson & The Media's Portrayal Of Black Women As

 Research has suggested that lack of diversity in newsrooms and the desire to tell dramatic stories that will garner high ratings leads to implicit bias in the reporting of crime victims.
 Despite pushes for increased diversity in recent years, newsrooms remain overwhelmingly white and male.

-"There's a reckoning that needs to be had," Antoine said, "and the attempt to demonize Black women is really just an attempt to avoid that."
+"There's a reckoning that needs to be had," Antoine said, "and the attempt to demonise Black women is really just an attempt to avoid that."

 Advertisement